When Building New Skills, Expect & Manage Your Discomfort.

 Prepare a clean environment free of all distractions.
 You may include a small glass of water.

 When the time comes, do the work.
-This is your only option during the 90 minutes.
+Your only other option is to stare at a blank screen during the 90 minutes.

 How to Prepare for Effective Learning